kanakmi/Delta-Diagnose/README.md

 Viral Pneumonia, a condition with identical symptoms, has made identifying COVID patients even more challenging.

 ## 💻 What it does
-Delta Diagnose aims to classify Chest MRI Images as COVID-19, Viral Pneumonia, and Normal.
+Delta Diagnose aims to analyze Chest MRI Images and classify them as COVID-19, Viral Pneumonia, and Normal.
 It can not only assist doctors but can also be directly used by the patients to self-diagnose (although we suggest confirming the results with doctors).

+## 🆕 Updates

+### 1. Model Changes
+- Added 1704 new images to the training data <b>(678% increase in training data)</b>
+- Added 119 new images to the test data <b>(180% increase in test data)</b>
+- Compared to the last time, <b>constructed the model from scratch</b> (was using Transfer Learning previously)
+- Increased the accuracy from 97% to 99%
+- Significantly reduced the saved model size from 169 MB to 28.7 MB <b>(83% reduction in Size)</b>

+### 2. Model API Changes

 ## 👷‍♂️ How we Built it
 Data related to the healthcare industry is not openly accessible.
 We were fortunate enough to find a relevant dataset on Kaggle [(Link)](https://www.kaggle.com/pranavraikokte/covid19-image-dataset). <br>